 Preventing and Managing Infectious Diseases in Early Education and Child Care Training

-- Infectious disease prevention: Training should cover best practices for preventing the spread of infectious diseases, such as proper hand hygiene, cleaning and disinfection, and exclusion policies for sick children.
+- Infectious disease prevention: Training should cover best practices for preventing the spread of contagious diseases, such as proper hand hygiene, cleaning and disinfection, and exclusion policies for sick children.

-- Immunization: Training should emphasize the importance of immunization and the role that early education and child care settings can play in promoting immunization.
+- Immunization: Training should emphasize the importance of vaccination and the role that early education and childcare settings can play in promoting immunization.

 - Recognizing symptoms: Staff should be trained to recognize symptoms of common infectious diseases and to take appropriate action if a child is exhibiting symptoms.

-- Isolation procedures: Staff should be trained on how to isolate sick children from others and how to maintain isolation procedures to prevent the spread of infection.
+- Isolation procedures: Staff should be trained on isolating sick children from others and maintaining isolation procedures to prevent the spread of infection.

 - Communication: Clear and effective communication with parents and staff is critical to preventing and managing infectious diseases in early education and child care.
 Training should cover how to communicate with parents about infectious disease prevention, exclusion policies, and when to seek medical attention for a sick child.

-- Health and safety regulations: Staff should be trained on relevant health and safety regulations, such as those related to immunization requirements, record keeping, and reporting of infectious diseases.
+- Health and safety regulations: Staff should receive training on relevant health and safety regulations, such as those related to immunization requirements, record keeping, and reporting of infectious diseases.